 - Conclude or amend agreements,

 - Perform KYC (know-your-customer) processes when we on-board our clients to our services,

 - Process and analyse payment transactions,

 - Resolve disputes and disputed payment transactions,

-- Prevent and address fraud and other unlawful activities,
+- Prevent and address fraud, money laundering and other unlawful activities,

 - Analyse data in order to improve our services and to enhance our products and services,

 - Initiate, coordinate and outsource work processes,

 Personal data will not be retained for longer than is necessary for the intended purpose, and will not be retained beyond the statutory retention period.
 We ensure compliance with this retention period by keeping the retention period details and the corresponding personal data in the same location.

 We work together with banks, credit card companies and other parties that combat fraud.
 To facilitate these efforts, it is sometimes necessary to share data with these parties.
 This always happens in compliance with legal requirements and only with the express permission of our data protection officer.